-Sonia McAllister has been a registered nurse for more than 20 years, the last five of which she has spent in Home Health Care.
+Sonia McAllister has been a RN for more than 20 years, the last five of which she has spent in Home Health Care.
 She has worked in long-term care facilities and nursing homes, and also has 10 years of experience in acute care, specializing in cardiac intensive care.
 Her time caring for patients who were trying to recover from heart ailments helped to lead her own heart toward a home health care career.

 “I had been working in acute cardiac care for many years, and I felt it was time to try something different,” she explains.
 “Honestly, I began home health on a whim.
 I accepted a position for the weekends and totally fell in love with it.”